ryan-Heard/hello-world/README.md

     you forget the -m the use esc :wq
 4. (git push) will move it from your machine to GitHub.
 5. (git pull) will pick up the changes from git.
 6. On merge errors.
-Open the file correct then git add -a
+Open the file correct then git add -a.